leangjia/blender_docs/manual/render/eevee/lighting.rst

 Max Distance
    Distance away from the view origin (or camera origin if in camera view) to cover by the cascade.
-   If the view far clip distance is lower than Max Distance, the lowest of the two will be used.
+   If the view far clip distance is lower than Max Distance, the view far clip distance will be used.
    Only works in perspective view.

 Distribution